jazzband/django-tinymce/docs/usage.rst

   ...

-With this template code the text inside the HTML element with id ``preview-content`` will be replace by the content of the TinyMCE editor.
+With this template code the text inside the HTML element with id ``preview-content`` will be replaced by the content of the TinyMCE editor.

 .. _`preview plugin`: http://wiki.moxiecode.com/index.php/TinyMCE:Plugins/preview